Battle of Đồng Đăng (1885)

 The Battle of Đồng Đăng (23 February 1885) was an important French victory during the Sino-French War.
+The battle formed part of the French advance following the Lạng Sơn campaign and resulted in the temporary expulsion of Chinese forces from the Tonkin border region.
+After the battle, French forces destroyed the Gate of China at Zhennan Pass before withdrawing back toward Lạng Sơn.
+Three weeks later Chinese forces counterattacked, leading to the events that culminated in the Battle of Bang Bo.
 It is named after the town of Đồng Đăng, then in northern Tonkin, close to the border between China and Vietnam.

 Background

-The battle was fought as a pendant to the Lạng Sơn Campaign (3 to 13 February 1885), in which the French captured the Guangxi Army's base at Lạng Sơn.
+The battle was fought as part of the Lạng Sơn Campaign (3 to 13 February 1885), in which the French captured the Guangxi Army's base at Lạng Sơn.

 On 16 February General Louis Brière de l'Isle, the commander of the Tonkin Expeditionary Corps, left Lạng Sơn with Giovanninelli's 1st Brigade to relieve the Siege of Tuyên Quang.
 Before his departure, he ordered General Oscar de Négrier, who would remain at Lạng Sơn with the 2nd Brigade, to press on towards the Chinese border and expel the battered remnants of the Guangxi Army from Tonkinese soil.
-After resupplying the 2nd Brigade with food and ammunition, De Négrier advanced to attack the Guangxi Army at Đồng Đăng.
+After resupplying the 2nd Brigade, De Négrier advanced to attack the Guangxi Army at Đồng Đăng.